 The Avian Digestive System – One Of The Tradeoffs For Flight

 Flighted birds need to minimize their weight, yet retain their muscle strength.
 Some of that strength they preserve through a very high metabolic rate.
 That high metabolic rate is responsible for their high body temperatures – flight requires more energy than running.
 Their intricate air sac system not only lightens them, it increases their ability to absorb oxygen.
 Birds also have increased abilities over mammals to power their metabolism anaerobically.
 Their bones are hollow to decrease their weight, and, probably for the same reason, they have no well-developed urinary bladder, eliminating that weight as well.
 Flighted birds accumulate little body fat, eliminating that weight.
 Their intestinal tract is quite short when compared to mammals – probably for the same reason, to conserve weight.
-However, that gives food little time for complete digestions.
+However, that gives food little time for complete digestion.
 For example, thrushes can eat blackberries, digest them, and excrete the seeds forty-five minutes later.
 Despite that, canaries compensate with high digestive enzyme levels and manage to absorb almost 90% of the carbohydrates (starches) and 98% of the oils in their diet.
 Non-flying and only occasionally-flying birds have two well-developed ceca that afford them more space for nutrient absorption.
 But songbirds are not among them.
 They have relatively small ceca.

 In birds with a well-developed crop (aka ingluvies), a small amount of digestion already begins to occur there.
 Although a bird’s digestive enzymes play a part, much of that early digestion is by helpful bacteria that normally reside in their crop. (ask me for Pacheco2004) After that, consumed food passes down to the first chamber of the bird’s two-compartment stomach, its proventriculus.